ardatan/whatwg-node/packages/fets/README.md

 #### Why should I use this package instead of tRPC?

-FETS also doesn't need a code generation like tRPC, but FETS also allows you to export an OpenAPI document based on the JSON Schema definitions if you don't want to share TypeScript definitions between the client and the server. tRPC uses a programmatic solution like `zod` but FETS uses a more popular alternative [JSON Schema](https://json-schema.org/) which is more portable and completely
+FETS also doesn't need a code generation like tRPC doesn't, but FETS also allows you to export an OpenAPI document based on the JSON Schema definitions if you don't want to share TypeScript definitions between the client and the server. tRPC uses a programmatic solution like `zod` but FETS uses a more popular alternative [JSON Schema](https://json-schema.org/) which is more portable and completely